Getting to Know Your Medications

 - An FDA-approved generic drug is tested for quality and strength and can be expected to work as well as the brand-name version.

 - When your doctor writes a new prescription, ask if a generic drug might be right for you.
-Generally the doctor will know if a generic equivalent or generic alternative drug is available in place of the brand medication.
+Generally, your doctor will know if a generic equivalent or generic alternative drug is available in place of the brand medication.